NerdyGriffin/DSC_UI/README.md

 ## Graphic UI Instructions

-To run the Graphical User Interface (GUI), run the file classes/DSC_GUI_APP.mlapp or type Run_DSC_GUI in the MATLAB command window.
+To run the Graphical User Interface (GUI), run the file Run_DSC_GUI.m or `cd` to the project folder and type Run_DSC_GUI in the MATLAB command window.

 ## Command-Line UI Instructions